 making the collection of a hundred and five SCARS Ms will not help to bring the sense of an arsenal, rather a near-by Chinese sweatshop(!)

-Another point to make, is that the amount of Copy-Past weapons (Games) out-there is astonishing! - When I was a child (Yes, I know, '14') games were full of weapons, about 30 - 60.
+Another point to make, is that the amount of Copy-Past weapons (Games) out-there is astonishing! - A while ago games were full of weapons, about 30 - 60.
 JUST ENOUGH.
-Take the COD franchise, for example, they have multiple Lock-on rocket launchers, two of which have thee exact same stats(!)
+Take the 'COD' franchise, for example, they have multiple Lock-on rocket launchers, two of which have thee exact same stats(!)
 Mercenaries: Playground Of Destruction had about 100 weapons, including RPGs, equipment and others, this was looked-up upon in the days of 2005 - 2008, then the world of gaming became FPS happy and released 'games' with an amount of weapons so high, it would Ruin the taste.

 My final point is to the model artist and texture artists out-there;